marcusgia2505/classsExGameInstructions/docs/040_Develop_your_own_games.rst

 =========== ============== ===============
 Special     Characters     Function Example
 =========== ============== ===============
-$$          Multilange     Support If you want to provide German and English support, you can write both texts in the same textbox and seperate them by <code>$$</code>.
-E.g. "Das ist Deutsch$$This is English" displays the German text if the selected language is German and English if it is English. role1.png   Symbol Role 1  Red participant symbol [[File:red.JPG]] is displayed. role2.png   Symbol Role 2  Green participant symbol [[File:green.JPG]]is displayed.
+$$          Multilanguage  Support If you want to provide German and English support, you can write both texts in the same textbox and seperate them by "$$".
+E.g. "Das ist Deutsch$$This is English" displays the German text if the selected language is German and English if it is English. role1.png   Symbol Role 1  Red player symbol |role1| is displayed. role2.png   Symbol Role 2  Green player symbol |role2| is displayed.
 $variable;  Variables      Beside normal text, you can also insert variables into the text box.
 If you have defined variables (see element [[Program Code|Program]]), you can have these displayed by inserting the character "$", the variable name followed by ";".
 Make sure not to forget the ";" at the end!
 Variables and normal text can be combined
 =========== ============== ===============

+.. |role1| image:: Role1.jpg
+.. |role2| image:: Role1.jpg

 ==Configuration for Participants==